savetheclocktower/symbol-provider-tree-sitter/README.md

 * A query that consists of a `@definition.THING` capture with a `@name` capture inside will properly be understood as a symbol with a tag corresponding to `THING` and a name corresponding to the `@name` capture’s text.
 * A query that consists of a `@reference.THING` capture with a `@name` capture inside will be ignored by default.
 If the proper setting is enabled, each of these references will become a symbol with a tag corresponding to `THING` and a name corresponding to the `@name` capture’s text.
 * All other `@name` captures that are not within either a `@definition` or a `@reference` will be considered as a symbol in isolation.
+(These symbols can still specify a tag via a `#set!` predicate.)

 To match the current behavior of the `symbols-view` package, you can usually take a `queries/tags.scm` file from a Tree-sitter repository — many parsers define them — and paste it straight into your grammar’s `tags.scm` file.
-The result would be very similar to what the `ctags` provider would give you, but faster and with better accuracy.

 #### Advanced features